govau/service-manual/content/content-strategy/understand-channel-ecosystem/show-content-ecosystem/topic-takeaway.md

 layout: text/textblock
 ---

-Use a collage of screenshots of your web pages and other channels.
-This is a simple way of showing duplicate web pages and confusion.
-It's a fast and clear way to present a complex channel ecosystem.
+You can use a collage of screenshots of web pages and other channels as a simple way to show duplicate channels.
+This is a fast and clear way to present a complex content ecosystem.